It’s easier than you might think to find the best coffee for the Ninja Coffee Bar. There are only a few things to keep in mind when you’re shopping.

 If you’d rather stick with one at a time, go for a medium-dark roast, like:

-- Volcanica Coffee’s Mocha Java (about $20.00 for 16 oz.), which is a “winy Yemen Mocha coffee” coupled with a “full-bodied, spicy coffee from Java.”
+- Volcanica Coffee’s Mocha Java, which is a “winy Yemen Mocha coffee” coupled with a “full-bodied, spicy coffee from Java.”
 Because it’s roasted when you place your order, it will always show up at your door relatively fresh.
 It’s a medium roast and the combination of coffees in this blend will make for an exquisite mouthfeel if you decide to drink it black.
 The strength and chocolate undertones make it work well in just about any coffee drink, though.

 If you add cream and sugar or just tend to like bolder coffees, you could get away with using one for everything, like: